-The APAC market continues to be one of the leading EV charging markets in the coming years.
+The APAC market is expected to continue to be one of the leading EV charging markets in the coming years.
 China is currently, by far, the market leader in public charging in terms of the number of public charge points installed.
 Yet, similar to the European market, the rest of APAC market can be characterized as a highly fragmented market with less than a handful of players that have gained significant scale in the industry.
 From a technology and pricing perspective, the EV charging solutions are cost-competitive as they can be manufactured at a lower cost point.
 However, the charge points in the APAC region tend to have inferior technology in terms of quality, functionalities, and capabilities.
-With our innovative, advanced, smart, and seamlessly connected EV charging solution technology with easy-to-use functionalities and embedded software, we has developed a differentiated solution for the APAC market.
-In addition, we have bolstered our position with an office in Shanghai covering China and APAC regions and a joint venture with Fawsn New Energy Vehicle Charging Technology (Suzhou) Co., Ltd. (the "Joint Venture"), one of the largest auto OEMs globally.
+With our innovative, advanced, smart, and seamlessly connected EV charging solution technology with easy-to-use functionalities and embedded software, we have developed a differentiated solution for the APAC market.
+In addition, we have bolstered our position with an office in Shanghai covering China and APAC regions and the new subsidiary in Shanghai after the acquisition of ABL business.